songzijiang/LGAN/README.md

 The required environment is listed in 'env.yaml', please install the environment before training.

 ## Step 2: Edit config file
 Settings can be edited in 'configs/config.yml'.
+If you do not want to change the settings, you can rename the 'configs/config_default.yml' to 'configs/config.yml'.

 ## Step 3: Prepare the dataset
 You can download the dataset from [here](https://drive.google.com/file/d/1m4dZ1CARTohwu6tOznHtS-XjC4hnwCgm/view?usp=sharing).